jnweiger/showspeed/README.md

 It can attach to a running process, identified by process name or pid, if the name is ambiguous.
 A line of statistics is printed every two seconds.
 If possible an ETA countdown timer is also printed.

-It is an alternative to pv, which must be inserted into your command pipeline.
+The effect of showspeed is similar to inserting |pv| into a command pipeline.
 Showspeed has these advantage over pv:

+ * No need to construct an artificial pipeline if monitoring a simple command.
- * you can call it after starting your command or pipeline
+ * You can call it *after* starting your command or pipeline.
- * you can start stop monitoring as you like.
+ * You can start stop monitoring as you like.
  * It can forsee the end and print an estimated time of arrival.
 Sometimes.

 Example: